Suspect in U.S. ricin letter threat obsessed by Elvis, body parts

 The Capitol Police were told that a Wicker constituent named Paul Kevin Curtis had sent multiple communications to Wicker's Washington office, and federal agents descended on Mississippi.

-(Additional reporting by Mark Hosenball; Editing by Marilyn W. Thompson and Todd Eastham)
+(Additional reporting by Mark Hosenball; Editing by Marilyn W. Thompson, Todd Eastham and Peter Cooney)